 Congratulations to the 2020 Community Movers + Shakers!

-To learn more about online communities and hear from one of the industry’s first chief community officers, join the AMA webinar with Heather McNair, Chief Community Officer at Higher Logic.
+To learn more about online communities and hear from one of the industry’s first chief community officers, listen to the AMA webinar with Heather McNair, Chief Community Officer at Higher Logic.